pactus-project/pactus-website/content/blog/2024-12-07-newsletter-november-2024.md

 ## Scoring Peers on the P2P Network

-One effective way to prevent abnormal behavior from certain peers on the P2P network is to assign a score based on their actions.
+To prevent abnormal behavior from certain peers on the P2P network, the development team is drafting a new PIP for peer scoring.
 The development team is currently working on drafting a new PIP for peer scoring on the network.
 This system will allow peers to detect and disconnect from malicious actors, ensuring network stability and security.